alexanderkw/PubMed_example/readme.md

 * Prefect task running at present is effectively consecutive largely for ease of implementation; parallel xml file parsing would enormously speed up implementation in a cloud setting.
 * The script at present gets overall values for a PubmedArticle element and many-to-one values for associated Author and Affiliation elements.
 Other elements are ignored principally due to time considerations for the purposes of this demonstration.
+* The script at present ignores existing entries instead of updating them.
+Updating on duplication could easily be implemented by slightly altering the SQL code.
 * A number of assumptions have been made about the nature of the incoming data:
     * The data of interest are the PubmedArticle elements, and not other elements such as those recording deletion.
 This is reasoned on the basis that other elements are mostly either obviously broken or nearly completely empty; e.g. DeleteCitation consists only of a numeric id.
     * PubmedArticles must contain an ArticleTitle element to be valid, that is, they must have at a title of some kind that is at least theoretically human readable.
 Articles without titles were viewed as either broken or empty of crucial human readable information.